Bioconductor/bioconductor.org/README.md

     npm ci

-This project includes the following linters
+This project includes stylelint and eslint.

 stylelint(for linting css code):